Irreducible components of minuscule affine Deligne-Lusztig varieties: Equidimensionality

-The following general result on perfect affine flag varieties is formulated in greater generality than needed in this paper.
+The following general result on affine flag varieties is formulated in greater generality than needed in this paper.
 We will only apply it in the case where $H = G$ is a reductive group scheme.
+For consistency we denote affine flag varieties by the same symbol $\Grass$ as affine Grassmannians.

 \begin{proposition} Let $f\colon H' \to H$ be a morphism of parahoric group schemes over $\Ocal_F$ such that the induced homomorphism on their adjoint groups is an isomorphism.
-Then the induced morphism on connected components perfect affine flag varieties
+Then the induced morphism on connected components of affine flag varieties

 is a universal homeomorphism. \end{proposition}

 \begin{proof} This is proven in \cite[\S~6]{PR08} if $\cha F = p$ and $p$ does not divide the order of $\pi_1(H'_{\rm der})$ or $\pi_1(H_{\rm der})$ (see also \cite[Prop.~4.3]{HZ} for the statement if $\cha F = 0$).
 We briefly recall the proof in \cite{PR08} and explain how to generalise it.